-Service contracts outline the components of compensation paid to the executives (including executive Directors), but do not prescribe how compensation levels are modified year to year.
+Service contracts outline the components of compensation paid to the executives, but do not prescribe how compensation levels are modified year to year.
 Compensation levels are reviewed each year to take into account cost-of-living changes, any change in the scope of the role performed by the executive and any changes required to meet the principles of the Remuneration Policy.

 Equity-based remuneration in the form of Performance Rights may be provided.
-Under the Company's Performance Rights Plan, participants may not enter into any arrangement for the purpose of hedging, or otherwise affecting their economic exposure to, their rights thereunder.
+Under the Company's Rights Plan, participants may not enter into any arrangement for the purpose of hedging, or otherwise affecting their economic exposure to, their rights thereunder.
+A copy of the Rights Plan is available on the Company's website.